lincze/datasciencecoursera/README.md

 # datasciencecoursera
-repo for the johm hopkins data science coursera course, so, do not expect here to much miracle.
+repo for the john hopkins data science coursera course

+so, do not expect here to much miracle.